 Finally I have to mention this delicious ambrosia of a fruit cake Lisa made.
 It’s totally raw, vegan, gluten-free and all that.
 Pure pureness!
 She made it for my birthday.

-And the vegan mung sprout sandwich with kidney bean pate on a juicy but crunchy sourdough piece of bread.
+And the vegan mung bean sprout sandwich with kidney bean pate on a juicy but crunchy sourdough piece of bread.
 No matter the weather during April, at least we ate really good.

 These girls ought to hold tight as I got some great ideas for the summer!